List of Ace of Diamond characters: Staff

 Ochiai is the new assistant coach of Seidou baseball team.
 He was recruited by the school after Kataoka hands his resignation and would become the head coach of Seidou after the end of the school year.
 He has a sneaky, calculating personality and has a radical, straightforward way to lead a team.
-He always supports Furuya for being a superior pitcher and the true ace of Seidou.
-Ochiai believes that Eijun is a "useless pitcher".
+Because he always supports Furuya as being a superior pitcher and the true ace of Seidou, Ochiai initially believes that Eijun is a "useless pitcher," but has since started to begrudgingly acknowledge his skills.